Best Grow Lights for Indoor Plants

 - Your winters are long and dark and plants decline every year from October to March.

-If you have a genuinely bright window and shade-tolerant plants, you may not need one at all.
+If you have a genuinely bright window and shade-tolerant plants, you may not need one at all - our indoor light checker tool helps you judge how bright a spot really is before you buy.

 What Matters When Choosing a Grow Light